Sales Tax Refund for Providers of Cable Television, Internet Access or Telecommunications Services

 What amounts are included in a qualifying purchase?

 The refund available to providers or their subsidiaries for qualifying purchases is based on the sales price, as defined in Texas Tax Code, Section 151.007 .
-The sales price is the total amount for which a taxable item is sold, leased, or rented, valued in money, which includes:
+The sales price is the total amount for which tangible personal property is sold, leased, or rented, valued in money, which includes:

-- The taxable item (tangible personal property or taxable service) sold, leased, or rented;
+- The tangible personal property sold, leased, or rented;

 - The materials used, labor or service employed, interest, losses, or other expense;